-There will be five testing window slots across 24 hours, each with duration up to 4 hours.
-A coordinator will choose one or multiple testing slots based on the coverage and turnaround time requirements accounting with availability of testers during particular times.
+To handle a client testing request, a coordinator will schedule one or multiple testing slots with a duration of up to 4 hours.
+The schedule will be decided based on the coverage and turnaround time requirements accounting with availability of testers during particular times.

 In short, it means that we expect testers who accept the invitations to work closely during a shorter period of time ensuring timely support, collaboration, and results delivery.